 You should include an unsubscribe link even for transactional notifications like shipping updates or appointment reminders.
 Not everyone prefers to get this kind of information by SMS.

 Your unsubscribe rates will also be higher because SMS open rates are consistently considerably higher than email open rates.
-Don’t become alarmed if you notice a rise in unsubscribes after a message is sent out.
+Don’t become alarmed if you notice a rise in unsubscribes after sending a message.

 Do, however, track your unsubscribe rates.
 You can build an unsubscribe baseline once your SMS marketing campaign has been fully launched.
 Compare all upcoming communications to that baseline and search for any unusual findings.
 If the number of unsubscribes is exceptionally high or low, examine the message to determine what caused the shift in the outcome.